dlancer/django-pages-cms-extensions/docs/usage.rst

 -------------------

 Django 1.9+ currently not supported due incompatibility with used 3rd party apps.
-This is will be resolved soon.
+This problem will be resolved soon.

 Multilingual support
 --------------------